LurkNautili/lurknautili.github.io/about.md

 # About this site
 This is a GitHub Pages site, built using Jekyll.
 It's my first time using this tech, and basically the first home page I've ever bothered building.
 Hopefully it's not too ugly.
+I'm thinking of upgrading this site to look a bit more modern and mainstream with Next.js and Tailwind and whatnot, but it's not a high priority for me.

 The source code for everything is on the [github.io repository](https://github.com/LurkNautili/lurknautili.github.io) corresponding to this page and I've arranged it such that everything in that repository (I hosted images and other